 Jackson County offers two options for court supervision on petty tickets:

-General Court Supervision: If you are eligible for court supervision on a petty or business offense (non-moving traffic violation), you may obtain court supervision by completing the Jackson County Court Supervision Agreement and delivering the signed agreement along with the appropriate fine to the Jackson County Circuit Clerk at least ten days prior to your court date.
-You must obtain the form and terms for your individual case from the State’s Attorney’s Office.
-For most moving violations, the fine is $315 and the supervision period lasts for 90 days.
-For speeding 21 – 25 mph over the speed limit, the fine is $339 and the supervision period lasts for 90 days.
-For insurance tickets, the fine is $302 and the supervision period lasts for 6 months.
-There must be an original signature on the form, so faxed documents are not accepted.
+General Court Supervision: If you are eligible for court supervision on a petty or non-moving violation, you may obtain court supervision by completing the Jackson County Court Supervision Agreement and delivering the signed agreement along with the appropriate fine to the Jackson County Circuit Clerk at least 7 days prior to your court date.
+You may obtain the form and terms for your case from the Circuit Clerk’s office.
+This is known as “Over-the-Counter” Court Supervision.
+For most moving violations, the fine is $251 and the supervision period lasts for 90 days.
+However, if you wait until your court date and appear before the Judge to request Court Supervision, the fine becomes $350 and the supervision is still 90 days.
+Exceptions do apply to these offers however, it is important that you contact the traffic Assistant State’s Attorney to receive your offer.
+For insurance tickets you must contact the traffic Assistant State’s Attorney to receive your offer, if you had valid insurance on the date of your ticket your case will be dismissed upon verification.

 Driver’s Safety Course: If you are eligible for court supervision on a speeding ticket or other moving violation, you may obtain court supervision by completing a Driver’s Safety Course and paying a fine.
 Driver’s Safety Course Application Forms are available at the Circuit Clerk’s office.
 You must complete the Driver’s Safety Course Application and deliver the signed agreement along with the appropriate payment to the Jackson County Circuit Clerk at least ten days prior to your court date.
-For moving violations and speeding tickets 0 – 20 mph over the speed limit, the total fine and cost of the class is $145 and the supervision period lasts for 120 days.
-For speeding 21 – 25 mph over the speed limit, the total fine and cost of the class is $165 and the supervision period lasts for 120 days.
-There must be an original signature on the form, so faxed documents are not accepted.
+Driver’s Safety Course is mandatory for those with tickets that are under the age of 21.
+The Driver’s Safety Course is $25, which must be paid at the time of plea in order to receive the course.
+For Over-the-Counter supervision, the cost is $276 ($251 +$25 course fee) and the supervision period is for 120 days.
+If you choose to appear in court, the cost becomes $300 ($275 total fines and costs + $25 course fee).
 The Circuit Clerk’s Office can provide more detail concerning the amount of fine and procedure requirements.
 This option is not available for insurance tickets or other business offenses.

 Q. Do I need an attorney for my case?